EIT-ALIVE/eit_dash/README.md

 ## Contributing

-If you want to contribute to the development of dash, have a look at the [contribution guidelines](CONTRIBUTING.md).
+If you want to contribute to the development of eit_dash, have a look at the [contribution guidelines](CONTRIBUTING.md).

 ## Credits